1i6rmp/REGISTER/README.md

 2024/7/14
   1.優化CSS(policy agreement checkbox的位置、比例)
   2.將Google&Facebook icon寫入social-login button

 ### Usage

-To run the project, open the `index.html` file in a web browser or use a local server setup like XAMPP, WAMP, or MAMP.
+To run the project, open the ` register.html ` file in a web browser

 Alternatively, you can open the project in Visual Studio Code and use the Live Server extension to run the project.